vrona/FHE.Chess/docs/data_transformation.md

   ```
   returns the input_data (x) as a binary tensor (12,8,8) and ground_truth_data (source: y, _ or target: y, t) where y is the source square for source model and t (target square for target model).<br>

-  The flow is basically: a random game > random move > get the historical moves until the selected move > push history and move into Python-Chess board to get chessboard matrix > transform matrix into binary tensor and flat binary array.
+  The flow is basically: a random game > random move > get the historical moves until the selected move > push history and move into Python-Chess board to get chessboard string matrix > transform matrix into binary tensor and flat binary array.

 ## Special step: Compilation